transition-zero/tz-osemosys/docs/trade.md

 Conversion factor relating the energy that would be traded when one unit of capacity is fully used in one year.
 Optional, defaults to 1.

+`activity_annual_max` `({region:{region:{year:float}}})` - Maximum amount of a commodity that
+can be traded in a year, in commodity units and for one direction (e.g. R1 to R2).
+This constraint applies to commodities being exported, so does not account for trade losses.
+Optional, defaults to `None`.

+`activity_annual_min` `({region:{region:{year:float}}})` - Minimum amount of a commodity that
+must be traded in a year, in commodity units and for one direction (e.g. R1 to R2).
+This constraint applies to commodities being exported, so does not account for trade losses.
+Optional, defaults to `None`.

+`availability_factor` `({region:{region:{year:float}}})` - Availability factor for the trade
+route, percentage given as a decimal ranging from 0 to 1 for one trade direction.
+I.e. the fraction of the year that the trade route is available for use.
+Akin to availability_factor of generation technologies.
+Optional, defaults to `None`.

+`capacity_factor_annual_min` `({region:{region:{year:float}}})` - Minimum annual capacity factor
+for the trade route, percentage given as a decimal ranging from 0 to 1 for one trade direction.
+I.e. the minimum fraction of the year that the trade route must operate for.
+Optional, defaults to `None`.

 `construct_region_pairs` `(bool)` - Boolean parameter which, is set as True, will take the given
     input data and duplicate it for the opposite region:region direction if not already provided.
     E.g. providing trade_routes = {"R1": {"R2": {"COMMODITY": {"2020": True}}}} and setting the